samoyed-health-foundation/website/site/content/diseases/retinal-dysplasia-folds.md

 less activity, and possibly timid or fearful.
 An eye examination by an ophthalmologist should be performed.

-The skeletal malformations in RD/OSD2 are recognized by observation.
+The skeletal malformations in RD/OSD2 may be recognized by observation.

 ## Causes